trfritsch/ToM/README.md

-# Tent of Meeting Ministry
+# Tent of Meeting Ministries
 Tent of Meeting Ministry Landing Page